Yagisan/The-Bustling-Valley/README.md

 **[SpriteMaster](https://www.nexusmods.com/stardewvalley/mods/4922)** is the mod that smooths out the graphics.
 It also provides a variety of performance boosts.
 Disable this mod for the classic Stardew Valley appearance.

 **[Eidee Easy Fishing](https://www.nexusmods.com/stardewvalley/mods/4806)** is the mod that enables easy fish catching.
 Disable this mod for the classic Stardew Valley fishing experience.

+## Configuring selected mods

+Some mods should be configured to match your preferences in game.

+Those mods can be found at the very top of the mod list, directly under the red separator that reads "**Config Options (Edit at your own risk - Read the DOCS)**"

+They do ship with a default configuration, but you may edit the configuration to suit your playthrough.
+Please remember in Stardew Valley, **All save games share the same configuration files**.

+To edit a configuration file, right click on the name, select "Open in Explorer", open the folder that appears, and then open the `config.json` file in a text editor.

+**[NoDelete] BedTweaks - Options** adjusts the bed size.
+You want to change the option `"BedWidth": 5,` to adjust for the number of spouse you have.
+For example `"BedWidth": 2,` is suitable for only 1 spouse. `"BedWidth": 7,` is suitable for 6 spouses.

 # Other Post Installation FAQ